valentinegb/clp/README.md

 .expect("the first slide should appear");

 slide!(TypewriterPrint(
-    "...there isn't much content on these slides.", Duration::from_millis(25),
+    "\n...there isn't much content on these slides.", Duration::from_millis(25),
 ))
 .expect("the second slide should appear");